2. Talent LMS

 When it comes to instructional design, you know it’s valuable but you don’t always know what will be effective.
 But when you use an LMS, you can evaluate which training is effective and which is not.
 When several employees are not grasping a training track, that may be a red flag to refresh this training.

-An LMS offers easy course authoring with built-in templates and media to further enhance existing courses.
+An LMS offers easy eLearning authoring tools with built-in templates and media to further enhance existing courses.
 So this cuts out the need to use separate software to create or edit existing learning materials.

 What instructional design tools are the best to incorporate?